ebu/benchmarkstt/docs/api-methods.rst

 :return str: Conferatur version

-normalisation.list
+normalization.list
 ------------------

-Get a list of available core normalisers
+Get a list of available core normalizers

-:return object: With key being the normaliser name, and value its description
+:return object: With key being the normalizer name, and value its description

-normalisation.alphanumeric
+normalization.alphanumeric
 --------------------------

 Simple alphanumeric filter